 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company, as defined in Rule 12b-2 of the Act.
-Large accelerated filer x, Accelerated filer ", Non-accelerated filer ", Smaller reporting company"
+Large accelerated filer v, Accelerated filer v, Non-accelerated filer v, Smaller reporting company v

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\ddot{}$ No x
+Yes $\sigma$ No x